 Engineering Systems and Design (ESD) is one of four academic pillars at SUTD.
 The focus of ESD is the study of large scale complex systems whose performance and function depend both on their technology and on the socio-economic context within which they operate.
 Examples include supply chains and logistics, financial services, health care delivery systems, transportation systems, security and defense systems, energy production and distribution systems, and many more.

-The ESD pillar offers highly innovative undergraduate and graduate programs, with a unique emphasis on design and active learning.
+The ESD pillar offers highly innovative undergraduate and graduate programmes, with a unique emphasis on design and active learning.
 In addition to providing for a strong foundation in the fundamentals of mathematics, science, and engineering, the ESD undergraduate curriculum provides students with a significant exposure to the social sciences, including management, economics, and public policy, and an emphasis on the soft skills, including communication, team work, entrepreneurship, and ethics.
-The ESD curriculum is modular and flexible, with a mix of half and full term courses and a wide range of technical electives, allowing students to gain more depth in one of several application focus tracks.
+The ESD curriculum is modular and flexible, with a mix of core courses and a wide range of technical electives, allowing students to gain more depth in one of several application focus tracks.

-Our flagship PhD program is a selective program that aims to produce the next generation of leading engineering systems researchers and thinkers.
-The PhD program provides students with a strong technical foundation and emphasis on interdisciplinary and collaborative research, enhanced by an industry internship experience, an international exchange experience, and a teaching experience.
-The PhD program is mentoring intensive and with a unique fluid advising structure that allows students to work with multiple faculty members and faculty members to engage with multiple students.
+Our flagship PhD programme is a selective programme that aims to produce the next generation of leading engineering systems researchers and thinkers.
+The PhD programme provides students with a strong technical foundation and emphasis on interdisciplinary and collaborative research, enhanced by an industry internship experience, an international exchange experience, and a teaching experience.
+The PhD programme is mentoring intensive and with a unique fluid advising structure that allows students to work with multiple faculty members and faculty members to engage with multiple students.
 As with the undergraduate students, PhD students also benefit from a rich and tailored professional development program with a focus on soft skills, including communication, leadership and entrepreneurship.

 ESD faculty members are also leading research initiatives in various university research centers and institutes, including the International Design Center, the Lee Kuan Yew Center for Innovative Cities, the I-Trust Center on Information Security, and the Ministry of Defense Temasek Laboratory in Engineering Systems.